jempyre/tttools/README.md

 Minimal GUI for quickly testing for success in accordance with the [Vampire: The Masquerade 5e](https://www.worldofdarkness.com/) rules.

 Currently adding support for [Eclipse Phase 1 and 2](http://www.eclipsephase.com/).

+It should be noted that there is deviance enough from the RAW to be considered opinionated.